 Some people find the Knight of Pentacles (or Knight of Coins as he was known prior to the Rider Waite Smith “RWS” system of Tarot) slightly boring.
 Compared to the dynamic Knights of the other three tarot suits, he can certainly seem less exciting.
-However, we have always been rather fond of this careful but conscientious character.
+However, we have always been rather fond of this careful but conscientious character and looked forward to making him come to life in our new cat tarot.
 In our design work in the past, we have worked to show his various aspects – from the positive planner to his more negative tendency to get depressed and “stuck” in inaction.

 In our Alice Tarot, the White Knight (from Alice Through the Looking Glass), who loads up his horse with everything that could be required for every eventuality he can think of, makes a Knight of Coins who thinks ahead and doesn’t take a risk.